Fort Stoddert

 The Mobile River, looking northward from the site of Fort Stoddert.

 Fort Stoddert, also known as Fort Stoddard, was a stockade fort in the U.S. Mississippi Territory, in what is today Alabama.
 It was located on a bluff of the Mobile River, near modern Mount Vernon, close to the confluence of the Tombigbee and Alabama Rivers.
 This location was just north of what was then the international boundary line between the new United States and Spanish-held West Florida.
 As a border fort, Fort Stoddert served as the southwestern terminus of the Federal Road which ran through Creek lands to Fort Wilkinson in Georgia.

 The fort, built in 1799, was named for Benjamin Stoddert, the secretary to the Continental Board of War during the American Revolution and Secretary of the Navy during the Quasi War.
+The fort was constructed by troops of the 2nd Infantry Regiment who had marched from Natchez, Mississippi.
 Fort Stoddert was built by the United States to keep the peace by preventing its own settlers in the Tombigbee District from attacking the Spanish in the Mobile District.
+One of the two district land offices for the Mississippi Territory operated from Fort Stoddert prior to moving to St. Stephens in 1805.
 It also served as a port of entry and was the site of a Court of Admiralty.
+Fort Stoddert was under the command of Captain Bartholomew Schaumburgh from 1799 to 1802, Captain Thomas Swaine from 1802 to 1804, Captain Peter Philip Schuyler from 1804 to 1807, Captain Edmund P. Gaines from 1807 to 1810, and finally Captain Richard Sparks beginning in 1810.